Lava (1985 film): Release and reception

 In the 2020 book Reviewing Hindi Cinema Since 1945: Movie Guide 2020, the film was described as "A beautifully filmed but an inept revenge saga".
+Sukanya Verma of Rediff.com believes it is one of Kapadia's underrated performances.

 Soundtrack

 The soundtrack of the film contains 6 songs.
 The music is composed by R.D.
 Burman, with lyrics authored by Anand Bakshi.